MoCo-GHE-Admin/github-scripts/README.md

 optional arguments:
-  -h, --help        show this help message and exit --token TOKEN     PAT to access github.
-Needs Write access to the repos --pat-key PATKEY  key in .gh_pat.toml of the PAT to use, default: 'admin' -q                DO NOT print, or request confirmations
+  -h, --help        show this help message and exit --pat-key PATKEY  key in .gh_pat.toml of the PAT to use --token TOKEN     use this PAT to access resources -q                DO NOT print, or request confirmations
 ```
 # Supporting files

 ## `orglist.ini`